albertobelloni/TestBeam/README.md

 ### Multi-Gaussian

 The main macro is _peakfinder.C_.
 Instructions on how to run it are reported in the top part of that file.
-Once run, the _text_results.txt_ file will also contain the results of the <p.e.> estimation using the histogram integral and multi-Gaussian fit methods.
+Once run, the _text\_results.txt_ file will also contain the results of the <p.e.> estimation using the histogram integral and multi-Gaussian fit methods.
 It is now ready to be copied to the DN-18-007 directory.

 ## Collect the plots for the paper and the presentation

-This is a bit weird, and I shall update the name of the target.
-As of now, at this point we do:
+At this point we do:

 ```
-make clean
+make fitclean
 make packfigs
 ```

 The first command will move all files produced by the physics-driven fit to a directory called _results_.
-The second command will scour all directories and collect in a tarball, _dn-18-007_figs.tar_, the files needed to the paper and the presentation.
+To be honest, I think it is not necessary, since the second command will scour all directories and collect in a tarball, _dn-18-007\_figs.tar_, the files needed to the paper and the presentation.
+The directory does look nicer, if one runs `make fitclean`.

 ## Clean all

-The following command will remove _text_results.txt_, _dn-18-007_figs.tar_, all the compiled code (_C.so, _C.d, and dictionary files), and the directories created by the `make slimprep` command:
+The following command will remove _text\_results.txt_, _dn-18-007\_figs.tar_, all the compiled code (\_C.so, \_C.d, and dictionary files), and the directories created by the `make slimprep` command:

 ```